ghostery/addon-simple-storage-editor/README.md

 You may file an issue using GitHub's own issue tracker: https://github.com/ghostery/addon-simple-storage-editor/issues

-How to submit a fix/pull-request
+How to submit a fix/pull request
 --------------------------------
 You may fork the project and modify at will.
 Your changes may be submitted back to us via a GitHub's pull request.